 Ava DuVernay to Develop Naomi for The CW

 Naomi was introduced to the world in 2019 by writers Brian Michael Bendis and David F. Walker, along with illustrator Jamal Campbell.
 The character is a teenage superhero from an alternate universe who uses energy-based powers.
 Naomi takes us alongside the titular character as she must learn more about the origins of different universes, and what it really means to be a superhero.

 Naomi is currently in development with DuVernay and Jill Blankenship, a producer from Arrow.
 It has yet to go to series, but we don’t expect anything less considering the powerful team behind its creation!

 The announcement of the Naomi project between Ava DuVernay and The CW comes at just the right time, as The CW has been working to establish a greater DC Comics universe on the platform.
+This all is coming after DuVernay was announced as the producer for the HBO Max DMZ series, so we’re pretty excited.
 Though, it has yet to be confirmed whether Naomi would become a part of the Greg Berlanti-universe, which includes shows like The Flash, Legends of Tomorrow, Supergirl, and more.

 When one door closes, another one opens.
 (Black Lightning – Image via The CW)

 Does the Ava DuVernay project of developing Naomi sound like something you’d be interested in watching?
 We know that we’re all still bummed about the recent news of Black Lightning coming to an end.
 So, we’re eager to learn more about what our next favorite CW hero show will be!

 Featured image of Ava DuVernay at the Peabody Awards by Stephanie Moreno via Flickr.